ecotaxa/uvpec/README.md

   - The path to a test set for evaluation.
 Unused if `train_only`is 'true'.
   - The path to a model.
 Only used for `evaluation_only`.

+For the instrument parameter, you need to specify:
+  - The pixel threshold of your UVP6 `uvp_pixel_threshold`, that is the threshold value used to split image pixels into foreground (> threshold) and background (<= threshold) pixels.
+It is usually comprised between 20 and 22.

 Then, for XGBoost parameters of the training, you need to specify:
   - An initialization seed `random_state`.
 It is important if you build multiple models with a different XGBoost configuration.
 The number is not important, you can keep 42 with trust.
   - A number of CPU cores `n_jobs` that will depend on the computational power of your machine or server
   - The learning rate
   - The maximum depth of a tree `max_depth`.
 For technical reasons, it is forbidden to go beyond 7